cantino/blog.andrewcantino.com/source/_posts/2014-09-08-example-of-poor-security-communication-in-google-auth-flow.markdown

 ## More about web security

+If you enjoyed this article, you should [follow me on Twitter](https://twitter.com/tectonic) for more.

 More articles I've written about web security and Google:

 * [Demasking Google Users with a Timing Attack](/blog/2014/09/04/demasking-google-users-with-a-timing-attack/)
 * [Hacking Google for Fun and Profit](/blog/2011/12/14/hacking-google-for-fun-and-profit/)